 If a tree falls in the wilderness … you get where we’re going.
 No one will know about your business unless you market it.
 If you don’t have a budget, start with the free stuff.
 The simplest is stoking some word-of-mouth marketing.
 When you launch, send your friends and family a mass email announcing that you’re open for business.
 You may also offer them a freebie or an invitation to your grand opening event.
 In your email, make sure to tell them to forward it on to others to expand your reach as much as possible.
 It’s also a good idea to reach out to local press, letting them know that you’re a new player on the scene.
 Editors are always looking for something fresh to write about.
 Social media is also important as you rev up — set up Twitter, Facebook, and Instagram accounts for your business, and start posting regularly.

 To be successful, you need to learn how to run your business as efficiently as possible.
 Setting things up with automated, streamlined systems from the get-go will ensure that you hit the ground running.
-From inventory management to accounting to payroll to invoicing, Square has a fleet of tools specifically designed to make running your business as smooth as possible.
+From inventory management to accounting to doing payroll for your company with a small business payroll provider to invoicing, Square has a fleet of tools specifically designed to make running your business as smooth as possible.

 Starting a restaurant will be entirely different than starting a retail business, so it’s important to become familiar with the industry you’re entering.
 Do your research to determine trends and identify key competitors that you’ll be up against.
 The more information you know, the better off you’ll be.
 Here’s more information about how to start other industry-related businesses:

 So there’s the foundation.
 After you check these boxes, you’ll be off to the races.
 Good luck out there.